inverno-io/inverno-mods/inverno-security-http/README.md

 4. The authentication shall fail if the principal authenticator returns a denied authentication.
 5. The resulting `PrincipalAuthentication` is then wrapped into a `JWSAuthentication`.
 We don't have to check whether the authentication is authenticated before creating the JWS token since we used `failOnDenied()`.
 6. The `CookieTokenLoginSuccessHandler` is used to set the compact representation of the JWS token in a response cookie.
 The cookie name and the cookie path can be set when creating the login success handler (defaults to `AUTH-TOKEN` and `/`).
-7. The `RedirectLoginSuccessHandler` is then chained to redirect the user to the the page initially requested.
+7. The `RedirectLoginSuccessHandler` is then chained to redirect the user to the page initially requested.
 8. The `RedirectLoginFailureHandler` is used to redirect the user to the login page in case of failed authentication, the actual authentication error is specified in a query parameter (defaults to `error`) so it can be displayed in the login form.

 The login page and the login action handler are all set, we can now move on and configure a token based authentication to secure `/form/**` routes and restrict access to authenticated users.
 Since the login action handler sets a JWS token in a cookie we need to use a `CookieTokenCredentialsExtractor` to extract the `TokenCredentials` and a `JWSAuthenticator` to validate the JWS.
 The JWS actually wraps the original `PrincipalAuthentication` we can then unwrap it in order to restore the original authentication.